cpen333/cpen333.github.io/_lectures/lecture1_git.md

 *Meld presents the conflict and tools for quickly resolving it.
 The left pane shows your current local copy, the right the conflicting remote copy, and the center is your working copy where you resolve the conflict.*

+It may be possible to get Meld running on OSX.
+I have seem some tutorials kicking around, and there is [this site](https://yousseb.github.io/meld/) that offers a custom build of Meld just for OSX and git integration.
+It is not an official release from Meld, so buyer beware.

 ## Challenge

 Try solving the cubic-root problem from this lecture.
 Feel free to create another branch called `experimental` to try your approach without affecting the *master* branch.
 Once you have found a solution, merge it back into `master`.